pxcvbe/-Pixel-Club-1.0-Plants-vs.-Zombies-Console-Trainer-Multihack/README.md

 * Open the trainer in the Debug folder *\pvz - hacks - educational purpose only\Release\pvz - hacks - educational purpose only.exe*

 * Open the game and press the key for the options you want, for example you press the "F1" key, and you got **9999** Sun

+## How to Build the programs using Visual Studio?